-Around 50% of digestive biscuit brands in the UK are suitable for vegans.
-The other 50% contain milk.
+Around half of all digestive biscuit brands in the UK are suitable for vegans.
+The other half contain milk.
 Most vegan digestive biscuits are plain, but it is possible to find vegan chocolate digestives in Tesco.

 These brands of digestive biscuits are vegan: